vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

 `ct del` *id*
   Stop and delete container *id*.

+    `-f`, `--force`
+      Delete the container even if it is running.
+By default, running containers cannot be deleted.

 `ct reinstall` [*options*] *id*
   Reinstall container from template.
 The container's rootfs is deleted and an OS template is applied again.
 The container's configuration